replot/replot-line/readMe.md

 ```

 ### Graph Style
-Users can customize graph elements by passing a javascript object to the `graphStyle` argument.
-Keys can include:
+Users can customize the style of graph elements by passing in the prop(s) below:

 * lineWidth
 	* Determines the thickness of the lines drawn on the LineChart